teetotum/react-attached-properties/doc/motivation.md

 With this idea in mind we can formulate a general *Attached Properties* pattern:
 > Whenever a component...
 > 1. has the role of a container
-> 2. that accepts any arbitrary React elements as content
+> 2. that accepts any arbitrary JSX elements as content
 > 3. and needs additional information associated with content elements
 >
 > ...the additional information can be implemented as Attached Properties (as an alternative to the introduction of dedicated wrapper components).